abdelfattahradwan/Touch-Input/README.md

 ## Compatibility

-The source code in this project was written in ***Unity 2021.2.17f1*** compatibility with earlier versions is possible but has not been tested.
+- Source code in this project was written in ***Unity 2022.1.4f1*** compatibility with earlier versions is possible but has not been tested
+- Only the new Input System is supported.
+Legacy support have been removed on the 16th of June 2022

 ## Donating